 There are ways to prove fault.
 Miss-and-run drivers often leave skid marks and other clues.
 If there are witnesses to the crash, they may be able to back-up your story.
 If the crash occurred at an intersection, a red light camera - or even a store security camera - may have caught some of the crash on tape.

-If you have been injured in a miss-and-run car crash and would like to discuss your accident with an Atlanta car crash attorney, contact the Law Offices of Shane Smith at 770-HURT-999.
+If you have been injured in a miss-and-run car crash and would like to discuss your accident with an Atlanta car crash attorney, contact Shane Smith Law at 770-HURT-999.